 Buying a short-term plan in Maine

-- Effective January 2020, Maine has a new law relating to short-term plans.
+- Effective January 2020, Maine has a new law relating to short-term plans (and no insurers have chosen to offer plans in the stateas of 2020)

-- Consumers will only be allowed to have short-term insurance for a maximum of 24 months, but short-term plans will not be issued to anyone who has had coverage under another short-term plan within the previous 12 months.
+- Consumers can only have short-term insurance for a maximum of 24 months, but short-term plans cannot be issued to anyone who has had coverage under another short-term plan within the previous 12 months.

 - Under the new rules, short-term plans cannot be marketed or sold during the ACA’s open enrollment period (unless the plan is to take effect and terminate by the end of the year).